 You’ll just need to fill out an online form and provide as much detail as possible including things like serial numbers in order for them to track down your item.

-If there is a chance that your item could have just been left in the airport such as somewhere in the seating area, terminal, bathroom, etc., then you want to check with the lost and found at that airport.
+If there is a possibility that your item might have been inadvertently left within the premises of the airport, whether it be in the seating area, terminal, restroom, or any other location, it is a good idea to inquire with the designated lost and found department of that particular airport facility.

 Many airports have a dedicated lost and found phone number and/or email address that you can contact.